 Take the Assessment

 The Georgia Ethics assessments are computer delivered via the Georgia Ethics assessment system.
-Each assessment is comprised of seven modules that combine instruction and testing.
-Five of the modules include an end-of-module test.
-The Program Exit level of both assessments also includes an end-of-course, or summative, test.
+Each assessment is composed of seven modules that combine instruction and testing.
+Five of the modules include an end-of-module test as well as an end-of-course, or summative, test.

 How It Works

 - You will receive an email giving you access to the Georgia Ethics assessment system after you complete or update your MyPSC account and enter your reason for testing on the GaPSC website.

 - You access the assessment virtually by logging into a secure web service, registering and submitting your payment, creating a personal testing account profile, and then completing the modules and tests online.
 You can do this with your own computer or tablet from home, or anywhere you have internet access.*

 - Each module is designed to take no more than 30 minutes to complete; however, modules are not timed and can be completed at your own pace and across multiple days.
 If you decide to take the assessment over a period of time, when you log back in to the system you will be able to pick up right where you left off.